monojit18/ContainerApps/README.md

-# Get Best of Containers, Spend No Time on K8s
+# Get the Best of Containers, Spend No Time on K8s!

 ## Introduction